 Once rolled into a flat circle about 1/4-inch thick, the dough is cut into bread stick pieces using a pizza cutter.
 At this point, you spread on the garlic cheese butter so it bakes onto the top of the bread.

 After about 10-15 minutes of baking, the bread sticks are done.
-I put the dough on a regular aluminum baking sheet, but next time, I may try putting the parchment paper right on a preheated pizza stone.
+I put the dough on a regular cookie sheet pan, but next time, I may try putting the parchment paper right on a preheated pizza stonepizza stone.

 I tried to get a close-up of the inside so you could see how light and fluffy they were inside.
 I’m also thinking this dough recipe would make a great focaccia bread and possibly work as a flat bread for sandwiches.